-“Tick INsiders” is a citizen science project to improve the prevention, diagnosis and treatment of tick-borne diseases in Indiana.
-The project seeks to better understand the risks of tick-borne diseases across the state, and improve health care for Indiana citizens.
+“Tick INsiders” is a community science project to improve the prevention, diagnosis and treatment of tick-borne diseases in Indiana.
+The project seeks to better understand the risks of tick-borne diseases across the state, and improve health care for Indiana residents.

 Every Spring and Fall, we sample for three tick species considered vectors of disease – the Lyme disease tick, Ixodes scapularis, the American dog tick, Dermacentor variabilis, and the lone star tick, Amblyomma americanum – around the state.
 Ticks are analyzed at Purdue for hundreds of microbes (pathogens and non-pathogens) using a sequencing technique called “MiSeq”.
 Our goal is to determine the geographic range and the suite of pathogens circulating in Indiana tick populations.
 We use this information to develop detailed, region-specific disease-risk map.